aspectco/cairo-lib/README.md

 lib
 ├─ array — array functions such as concatenation and equality.
 ├─ bitwise — bitwise left and right shift
-├─ shortstring — transformations such as felt and uint256 to short string
+├─ shortstring — transformations such as felt/int256 -> short string
 ```

 ## Installation and Usage